Buffalo Wings

 A parchment lined tray with buffalo wings topped with parsley and blue cheese crumbles next to a bowl of dressing.

-How to make buffalo sauce
+How to make homemade buffalo sauce

 Whole chicken wings vs party wings